As Prepared for Delivery on June 25, 2020

 If there’s a common thread to what I’m hearing, it’s that people want to know what they can do that will truly make a difference.
 People want to move beyond platitudes and vague expressions of support, so we can focus on real changes that will have a concrete impact.

 I appreciate that line of thinking, as it corresponds to my own beliefs, and to the goals, I have been working toward throughout my entire life.

 One of those goals is financial inclusion, which I believe must be a top priority for those of us who work in and around financial services.
 While much of the policy focus in recent weeks has been on abuse of authority, if we truly want to make a difference in minority communities, we need to think more broadly about how we can create opportunity by bringing more Americans into the mainstream financial system.
 As you have all heard me say before, financial inclusion is truly the civil rights issue of our time.

-Earlier this month, some of you may have seen an opinion column I wrote for the Wall Street Journal (opens new window) focused on what the financial industry could do to better promote financial inclusion.
+Earlier this month, some of you may have seen an opinion column I wrote for the Wall Street Journal (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) focused on what the financial industry could do to better promote financial inclusion.
 I was certainly glad to have the opportunity to present my ideas in a widely read venue like The Journal.
 But I’ll admit I only had about 500 words to make the case.
 Honestly, I could have written 5,000 words, and it still wouldn’t have been enough to get all my thoughts out there.